• Menu

 Recreation

 Camping – Camping is easy to come by in South Park, especially if you know where to look.
-There are campgrounds scattered in all directions from Hartsel, and even some free dispersed camping opportunities.
+There are campgrounds scattered in all directions from Hartsel and even some free dispersed camping opportunities.

 • While nearby Spinney Mountain State Park doesn’t have camping, Eleven Mile State Park does.
 It has lakeside campgrounds perfect for both tents and RVs and even some “backcountry” hike-in camping.

 Fishing – Fishing is what Hartsel does best.
-The South Platte River runs past town, offering numerous public access points, as well as emptying into multiple reservoirs open to fishing and boating.
+The South Platte River runs past the town, offering numerous public access points, as well as emptying into multiple reservoirs open to fishing and boating.

 • Follow the South Platte River around town and you’ll find spots to go fishing.
 It’s pretty easy to find, you’ll pass over the South Platte where Highway 9 meets with Highway 24, only a mile or so west of downtown Hartsel.

 • The “Dream Stream” is a famous portion of the South Platte River near town.
 You can find its treasured waters between Spinney and Eleven Mile state parks.
-It’s even mappable on Google maps.
+It’s even mappable on Google Maps.

 Hiking – Do some lakeside trekking at any of the aforementioned three lakes.

 • Head to Eleven Mile State Park in nearby Lake George for nearly 5 miles in trails at the Coyote Ridge area.
-Take a self guided tour on the Nature Trail or Orienteering Trail.
+Take a self-guided tour on the Nature Trail or Orienteering Trail.

 Welcome to Hartsel!